10 Life-Saving Things You Must Do if You Have Diabetes

 As a bonus, this same physical activity program improved heart disease risk factors, and diabetes is a major risk factor for heart disease.

 Fill up on fiber

 “You want to eat fewer carbs and more fiber to slow the absorption of carbs,” Dr. Aloi says.
-Here’s a trick: “Sprinkle some Benefiber, a 100 percent natural fiber supplement, on rice to slow the absorption of the carbs, so they have less of an impact on your blood sugar,” Aloi says.
+Here’s a trick for people living with diabetes: “Sprinkle some Benefiber, a 100 percent natural fiber supplement, on rice to slow the absorption of the carbs, so they have less of an impact on your blood sugar,” Aloi says.
 “It’s tasteless and just blends in.”
-A study in the New England Journal of Medicine backs this up: People with diabetes who ate 50 grams of fiber a day were able to control their blood glucose better than those who ate far less.
-Learn why diabetics shouldn’t eat just three meals a day.

 Be on the lookout for surprising causes of high blood sugar

 Some “healthy” foods such as bananas can rapidly push blood sugar up, according to Deborah Malkoff-Cohen, RD, a nutritionist and certified diabetes educator and insulin pump trainer in private practice in New York City.

 “A banana has as many carbs as two slices of bread,” she says.
 Other surprising foods that can spike blood sugar include flavored Greek yogurt, ketchup, and barbecue sauce.
 However, the reaction to any particular food can be individual; you can test your blood sugar after eating a specific food to see how you react.